 An original ECA report is required from all applicants with a foreign education credential, and will be used to determine whether you meet the education requirement.
 If you do not submit an original ECA report when you apply, your application will not be considered for the next steps.

-Designated organizations for Educational Credential Assessments approved by CIC
+Designated organizations for Educational Credential Assessments approved by IRCC

-You can get your assessment from any of these CIC-designated ECA organizations:
+You can get your assessment from any of these IRCC-designated ECA organizations:

 - Comparative Education Service – University of Toronto School of Continuing Studies

 - World Education Services